 This pastor was sharing an unfortunate but common idea among Christians — that Jesus came to bring an end to Jewish practice.
 In all the ways I could have responded, the best answer came from looking at the book of Acts.
 This is what I wrote:

 If this was what Jesus taught, his first passionate followers in Acts certainly didn’t catch his drift.
 Peter and the other early Christians continued to participate daily in Temple worship (Acts 3:1, 21:23-26).
 Jesus did, of course, speak against corruption within the priesthood and prophesy the Temple’s destruction forty years later.
 Other Jewish groups, like the Essenes, also denounced its corruption and sought to purify their worship.
 But while the Essenes abandoned the Temple, Jesus’ disciples never did, implying that Jesus did not preach against the Temple’s ceremonies.
 And even though the Jerusalem church ruled that Gentiles did not need to observe Jewish law, Jewish believers in Jesus continued to carefully observe the Torah, and were even known for their avid observance.
 (Acts 21:20, 25).

-This pastor’s reading of Jesus simply makes no sense with happens afterward, in Acts.
+This pastor’s reading of Jesus simply makes no sense with what happens afterward, in Acts.
 If he was right, you would have expected his followers to jump for joy at being free from the sacrificial system and immediately abandon the Temple.
 Instead we see them using its courts as their main meeting place, and even asking Paul to sponsor a sacrifice in order to show his commitment to living according to the law (Acts 21:24).